Gooey Paleo Pumpkin Brownies

 - Fold in pumpkin puree and walnuts.

-- Pour the brownie batter in a greased 8x8 baking dish.
-Sprinkle the rest 1/4 cup chocolate chip on top along with an extra pinch of sea salt.
+- Pour the brownie batter in a greased 8×8 baking dish.
+Sprinkle the rest 1/4 cup of chocolate chip on top along with an extra pinch of sea salt.

 - For tips on brownie texture, please see the post above to adjust baking time and baking soda.

-- You can add in 2 -3 tbsp of coconut sugar depending on the sweet level of the chocolate you are using and your sweet taste.
+- You can add in 2 -3 tbsp of coconut sugar or keto-friendly sweetener (powder form) depending on the sweet level of the chocolate you are using and your sweet taste.